 Max Stenbeck Venture Equity Program

-This Fall, the Institute launched the Max Stenbeck Venture Equity Program to help NYU founders committed to diversity, equity and inclusion learn the fundamentals of fundraising.
-Accepted participants partake in five invite-only workshops with venture capital investors and seasoned founders to help them assess whether venture funding is a fit for their startup and if so, to equip them with the knowledge and tools to navigate the fundraising process successfully.
+The Max Stenbeck Venture Equity Program helps NYU founders who are committed to diversity, equity, and inclusion learn the fundamentals of fundraising.
+Participants partake in a series of four workshops to assess whether venture funding is a fit for their startup and gain knowledge to navigate the fundraising process successfully.
+Applications for the next cohort of the Max Stenbeck Venture Equity Program will open in the Fall '24 semester.

 • What You Can Expect From the Program